Subscribe To This Site

 The best fruits to use tend to be the soft fruits and berries of summer and early autumn.

-A big jar with a well-fitting lid.
+Find a big jar with a well-fitting lid.
 You can buy a proper rumtopf jar.
 They are not especially expensive and they do the job well because they are deep and dark.
 A glass jar (such as this one from Amazon) can be used but your fruit is likely to lose it's gorgeous colour as time goes by unless you keep it in a dark place.

 If you want to use a recycled jar, find something reasonably tall and narrow, like a passata bottle for example.
 This way you will need less alcohol which is the most expensive ingredient.